diyasrawat/Indian-Crime-Analysis/README.md

 # Indian-Crime-Analysis
 # Echoes of Indian Crime: A Data-Driven Analysis

-This project aims to conduct a comprehensive data-driven analysis of crime in India, leveraging Exploratory Data Analysis (EDA), univariate, and multivariate techniques to uncover critical insights and patterns.
+This project aims to conduct a comprehensive data-driven analysis of crime in India, leveraging Exploratory Data Analysis (EDA) - univariate and multivariate techniques to uncover critical insights and patterns.
 The primary objectives of the analysis are:

 ## Objectives